FreeCodeCampTrondheim/BaWoEngine/How to write character JSON modules.md

     * tag string -> size float
   * aboutIndexMap[] -> sourceIndex int, targetIndex int
   * used same as above but for forecasts

+#### Can be removed at any tick
+Same as with launch, but list names changes prefix from "launches" to "removes", i.e. "removesSituations"

 ### Data and functionality not defined in JSON
 1. about[]